togiberlin/ui_ux_handbook/ch4_permanent_remote_ux_designer/README.md

 For UX Design because most of the deliverables are digital assets, a transfer of those assets can be done as simily as sending an email.

+## Staying a remote worker

+The hardest part about being a remote worker, is when the boss wants you to stop being a remote worker and they want you to come into the office in person.
+Or when a company is looking for someone remote but eventually this person would need to relocate to a different physical location.
+Because of this a role that at first looks like it will be remote turns into a thing where you will need to go back into the office.

+When applying for jobs, apply for jobs that specifically state remote, as well as if applying to jobs in the local area, ask if this role is remote.
+If the position is in the local area, going into the office occasionally is something that is possible.

+To stay a permanent remote worker, carefuly planning and intential application process to only remote positions will allow one to become and stay a permanent remote ux designer.

 ## PROS and CONS of Working Remotely